deploy2zenodo/deploy2zenodo/README.md

 and these are not trustworthy.
 For example, a maintainer from project `A` could pass `DEPLOY2ZENODO_API_URL` in this way and thus force communication to another server.
-This could cause the user token to flow away.
+This could cause the user token to be leaked.
 However, it is no problem to save the user token in project `B` as CI variable `DEPLOY2ZENODO_ACCESS_TOKEN`.
 This variable could then be overwritten from project `A`, but not read out.